Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 Getting the groceries you ordered!

-• Client: Kroger product teams
+• Client: Kroger Customers

 Background

-Customer Experience and Associate & Operations Experience (Supply Chain) worked together to provide a better inventory experience.
 This started with a week long focused workshop to understand our respective product spaces and continued with several discovery sessions, research, testing, iterations and weekly touch point meetings.

-This project took over a year to complete and involved many product teams, stakeholders and leadership buy-in to carry-out the combined 3 initiatives: 1. inventory check at checkout, 2. item replacement and 3. projected inventory.
+This project took over a year to complete and involved many product teams, stakeholders and leadership buy-in to carry-out the combined 3 initiatives:

-Challenges
+Challenges and Risks

 • There was a concern that business (increased fill rate) was driving the teams to build something that wouldn’t add value to the customer.
 In fact, there were concerns that adding an inventory check at checkout would cause additional fallout later in the shopping experience causing frustration.